Beautiful pairs: Introduction

-Along the way, we characterize all completions of stably embedded pairs of models of $T$ when $T$ is one of the following theories: the theory of divisible ordered abelian groups, Presburger arithmetic and any completion of algebraically (resp. real and $p$-adically) closed valued fields.
+Along the way, we characterize all completions of stably embedded pairs of models of $T$ when $T$ is one of the following theories: the theory of divisible ordered abelian groups (Theorem \ref{thm:DOAG-complete}, Presburger arithmetic (Theorem~\ref{thm:pres-complete}), and any completion of algebraically (resp. real, resp. $p$-adically) closed valued fields (Corollary~\ref{cor:all-completions-acvf}, Corollary~\ref{rem:all-completions-rcvf}, and Theorem~\ref{thm:pcf-Beauty}).
 Moreover, we study beautiful pairs of certain henselian valued fields (called \emph{benign}) by considering their $\RV$-theory, or even the theories of their residue field and value group.
 One of our main results consists in showing the following ``Ax-Kochen-Ershov principle for beauty'' (see also Theorem \ref{thm:RV-pairs}).
-For a benign valued field $(K,v)$ with value group $\Gamma$ and residue field $k$, we consider definitional $\cL_\RVV$-expansions with an additional set of sorts $\bbA$ for $k^*/(k^*)^n$ for all $n\geqslant 0$ and $\VG$ for the value group (with the natural quotients maps).
-Given natural classes $\cK_{\mathscr{A}}$ and $\cK_\Gamma$ of \sepa-pairs (see Definition \ref{def:se-pairs}) in the theories of $k$ (in the sorts $\bbA$) and $\Gamma$, respectively, assume both $\cK_{\mathscr{A}}$-beautiful pairs and $\cK_\Gamma$-beautiful pairs exist, are elementary and satisfy beauty transfer.
+For a benign valued field $(K,v)$ (see Definition \ref{def:benign}) with value group $\Gamma$ and residue field $k$, we consider definitional $\cL_\RVV$-expansions with an additional set of sorts $\bbA$ for $k^*/(k^*)^n$ for all $n\geqslant 0$ and $\VG$ for the value group (with the natural quotient maps). \begin{theoremC}[Later Theorem \ref{thm:red-to-k-gamma}] Let $(K,v)$ be a benign valued field and let $T$ be its theory.
+Given natural classes $\cK_{\mathscr{A}}$ and $\cK_\Gamma$ of \sepa-pairs in the theories of the residue field $k$ (in the sorts $\bbA$) and of the value group $\Gamma$ (in the sort $\VG$), respectively, assume both $\cK_{\mathscr{A}}$-beautiful pairs and $\cK_\Gamma$-beautiful pairs exist, are elementary and satisfy beauty transfer.
+Let $\cK$ be the class of $\cL_P$-structures of valued fields $\cM\in \cK_\Def$ induced by $\cK_{\mathscr{A}}$ and $\cK_\Gamma$.
+Then, $\cK$-beautiful pairs exist.
+Moreover, $\cK$ has beauty transfer and $T_\BP(\cK)$ is axiomatized by the following conditions on an $\cL_P$-structure $\cM=(M,P(\cM))$: \begin{itemize} \item $\VF(M)/\VF(P(\cM))$ is vs-defectless\footnote{See page~\pageref{VS-def} for the definition of vs-defectless.}; \item $P(\cM)\preccurlyeq M\models T$; \item $(\bbA(M),\bbA(P(\cM)))\models T_\BP(\cK_{\mathscr{A}})$ and $(\VG(M),\VG(P(\cM)))\models T_\BP(\cK_\Gamma)$. \end{itemize} \end{theoremC}